This guide summarises:

 - Meet with the employee to discuss her plans for maternity leave.
 Avoid going into too much detail about start and return dates for maternity leave, especially before the first scan is completed.

 - Agree annual leave arrangements prior to maternity leave commencing wherever possible.
-You can use the maternity calculators to work out the employee’s accrual in the relevant leave years excluding any days/hours already taken.
-Annual leave should be taken in the appropriate annual leave year.
-The employee will accrue annual leave during the entire maternity leave period at the contractual rate pro rata the maternity leave period.
+You can use the annual leave calculators to work out the employee's accrual in the relevant leave years, excluding any days/hours already taken.
+The employee will accrue annual leave during the entire maternity leave period at the contractual rate pro-rata in addition to Bank Holidays and University closure days (pro-rata for part-time staff).
+If the maternity leave period is likely to cross two annual leave years and it is impractical to take all the leave in the year in which it was accrued (in line with the annual leave guidance), the employee may carry over the accrued annual leave, but must use these days within three months following their return to work, except where an alternative timescale is agreed with the manager due to operational requirements.
 Consider if a phased return to work using accrued annual leave can be accommodated to support the return to work process.
-Please note, your employee cannot return to work for two weeks following the birth of her child.
+Please note, your employee cannot return to work for at least two weeks following the birth of their child.
+The line manager should discuss with their employee what annual leave they are entitled to accrue during their maternity leave.
+You can find a list of Bank Holiday and University closure days here.
+If managers need further guidance please contact the Employment Support Services team.

 - Consider how you will manage your employees’ absence during her maternity leave.
 Will you be able to reallocate the work within the Department/School or will you need to take on a temporary member of staff?
 In any case, if your employee has indicated that they wish to return to work, you must ensure that they can return to their original job.
 The only exception to this would be if your employee has indicated that they wish to take a period of additional maternity leave (i.e. more than 26 weeks).
 You may in this instance offer a suitable alternative post on her return, if it is not reasonably practicable for her to return to her original job.
 You may wish to refer to the Guidance for Managers on Maternity Cover Issues.